DHChoksi/DHChoksi/README.md

 Welcome to my professional portfolio.
 I specialize in **game design, immersive technologies (VR/AR/XR), and interactive software engineering**, building experiences that merge creativity and technology.

-> "Designing experiences is more than code—it's about bringing imagination to life."
+> "Designing experiences is more than code, it's about bringing imagination to life."

 ---